-Planning to Raise a Family in the Netherlands For Expats
+Pro's and Cons of Raising a Family in the Netherlands for Expats

 I don’t have kids yet but I know someday I will have my own.
 I don’t have plans of starting a family anytime soon but I know where I want to be when I’m ready to raise a family…

 I was born and raised in the Philippines.
 Two years ago, I made a life-changing decision to leave my home country and move to the Netherlands with my partner.
 I was full of hope to start a new life, yet I was also filled with apprehension.
 Philippines was all I’ve known.
 It was my comfort zone.
 Leaving my home for another is something that I will never be fully prepared for.
 So many reasons were holding me back but I knew that if I want a better future for me and for my family, I ought to make a choice and choose I did.

 Philippines vs Netherlands: Reality vs Dreams

 Life in the Philippines is difficult and uncertain.
 Having lived in an impoverished environment myself, I just know that raising a kid in my home country would be painfully challenging.
 My friends who have kids are struggling to make ends meet and majority of the population are still living in poverty.
 Cost of living in the Philippines might be cheap but a good quality of life is very expensive.
 Parents need to save a lot of money in order to give their kids a better future.
 Good schools are expensive but still not at par with international standards.
 Moreover, health care and other government services are unreliable and inefficient.